Destructive Hail And A Massive Dust Storm Descend On Fire-Ravaged Australia

 Narromine dust storm - Jan 19th pic.twitter.com/GeFSqby8NY— Mick Harris (@mickharris85) January 19, 2020

-Residents of Narromine and nearby communities had been looking forward to getting some much-needed rain – but as the ABC reports, those dry areas got only a sliver of rain, when compared to the torrents that hit the southeast portion of New South Wales.
+Residents of Narromine and nearby communities had been looking forward to getting some much-needed rain — but as the ABC reports, those parched areas got only a sliver of rain, compared with the torrents that later hit the southeast portion of New South Wales.

-The recent rains have provided localized relief from Australia's drought.
-They've helped firefighters gain new leverage in controlling dynamic wildfires.
-Fires have now destroyed more than 2,600 homes since September, and 28 people have died, along with hundreds of millions of animals.
+Recent rains have provided some relief from Australia's drought.
+And they've helped firefighters gain new leverage in controlling dynamic wildfires.
+The bushfires have destroyed more than 2,600 homes since September, and 28 people have died — along with hundreds of millions of animals.

-Showing the dramatic difference a steady rain can make for fire-ravaged areas, the actor Russell Crowe posted two images to Twitter Sunday showing his land in New South Wales — charred and smoky 10 weeks ago, and then, on Sunday freshly green after heavy rains.
+Showing the dramatic difference a steady rain can make for fire-ravaged areas, the actor Russell Crowe posted two images to Twitter Sunday showing his land in New South Wales, which was charred and smoky 10 weeks ago and freshly green on Sunday after heavy rains.

 My place 10 weeks ago after the fire had gone through, and this morning after a big weekend of rain. pic.twitter.com/oOWz0gG5hp— Russell Crowe (@russellcrowe) January 19, 2020

-As Australia takes stock of what it lost in the epic fires, some forests and other important habitats might not be able to recover fully, particularly if more droughts and fires return, as the Associated Press reports.
+As Australia takes stock of what it has lost in the epic fires, some forests and other important habitats might not be able to recover fully.

-"The normal processes of recovery are going to be less effective, going to take longer," ecologist Roger Kitching of Griffith University in Queensland tells the AP.
+"The normal processes of recovery are going to be less effective, going to take longer," ecologist Roger Kitching of Griffith University in Queensland tells The Associated Press.
 He adds, "Instead of an ecosystem taking a decade, it may take a century or more to recover, all assuming we don't get another fire season of this magnitude soon."